codepath/android_guides/Using-DialogFragment.md

 editNameDialog.show(getSupportFragmentManager(), "fragment_edit_name");
 ```

 See [this stackoverflow post](http://stackoverflow.com/questions/27202382/android-dialog-fragment-width-keeps-on-matching-parent) for more details.
+Refer to [this post](http://stackoverflow.com/questions/7189948/full-screen-dialogfragment-in-android/31597906#31597906) for the customized dialog styles.

 ## Specialized Dialog Types